top of page

 Ecology Field Technician

 Reba Mitchell has been the Ecology Field Technician at Peak Ecological Services since 2018.
-Prior to getting back to ecological research, Reba was the Environmental Educator and Coordinator with Wild Bear Mountain Ecology Center in Nederland, CO for eight years.
-Reba has also worked on resource conservation efforts with the Schools Program at Ecocycle for 6 years.
-As the Ecology Field Technician for PeakEco, Reba assists with wetland mapping and delineation, rare plant and noxious weed surveys, vegetation mapping, monitoring, and floristics, and ecological restoration.
-Ms. Mitchell is trained in using Trimble and Garmin GPS units along with ArcGIS, and Microsoft Office and Google software.
-Reba also assists with report writing and editing.
-In 2020, Reba received a Certificate in Wetland Delineation & Regional Supplemental Training from the Swamp School LLC, an accredited certificate program.
+Before returning to ecological research, Reba worked as the Environmental Educator and Coordinator at Wild Bear Mountain Ecology Center in Nederland, CO, for eight years.
+She also spent six years working on resource conservation efforts with the Schools Program at Ecocycle.
+As the Ecology Field Technician for PeakEco, Reba assists with wetland mapping and delineation, rare plant and noxious weed surveys, vegetation mapping, monitoring, floristics, and ecological restoration.
+Ms. Mitchell is trained in using Trimble and Garmin GPS units, as well as ArcGIS, Microsoft Office, and Google software.
+In 2020, Reba earned a Certificate in Wetland Delineation & Regional Supplemental Training from the Swamp School LLC, an accredited certification program.

 bottom of page